Skip to main content

 Copy the template execution command for Docker or static binary.
 Update the template command and execute Bases2Fastq as described in steps 2–5 of the execution instructions.

-When using Docker, the general execution command automatically pulls the image to the local environment if it is not already there.
+When you use Docker, the general execution command automatically pulls the image to the local environment.
 The command uses the following structure:

-• --rm removes the image after the execution completes.
-Element recommends using this argument to keep your system clean.
+• --rm: Removes the image after the execution completes.
+Element recommends to use this argument to keep your system clean.

-• /output defines the path to the output directory.
-Executing two times with the same output directory overwrites the location.
+• /output: Defines the path to the output directory.
+Two executions with the same output directory overwrites the location.

-• -p threads Bases2Fastq for faster parallel execution.
-The value depends on your system setup.
+• -p: Threads Bases2Fastq for faster parallel execution.
+The value is based on your system setup.
 The example command has a value of 8, which requires at least 8 CPUs.

 Executing in local environments might require mounting the directory to Docker: